PKU-YuanGroup/Open-Sora-Plan/docs/Contribution_Guidelines.md

 8. Submit a pull request to `Open-Sora-Plan:main` on the GitHub repository page.

-9. Entries in the "最近更新" Section should be related to Video Generation and deemed Very Impressive Works.

 ## Commit Message Format

 Commit messages must include both `<type>` and `<summary>` sections.